Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: mesh_motion.frame

    Type of motion frame.
-Frames described as ``inertial`` are one time motions executed at the start of the simulation.
-Frames described as ``non_nertial`` are executed throughout the simulation unless specified using ``start_time`` and ``end_time``.
+Frames described as ``reference`` are one time motions executed at the start of the simulation.
+Frames described as ``moving`` are executed throughout the simulation unless specified using ``start_time`` and ``end_time``.